Founder & Lead Editor

 Width Profile New Balance is one of the few brands that actually respects the fact that human feet come in different widths.
 The v14 is available in everything from Narrow (2A) to Extra-Wide (4E).
 If you have even a slight doubt about that tapered toe box, I'd highly recommend trying the Wide (2E) version.
 It opens up the volume significantly.

-Break-in Period You know how some leather boots require a month of pain before they feel good?
-This is the opposite of that.
-The break-in period is virtually non-existent.
-You can take these out of the box and run a 10K immediately.
-The materials are soft and pliable right from the jump.
+Break-in Period Some shoes need a painful break-in.
+This isn’t one of them.
+The break-in period is basically nonexistent.
+You can take these out of the box and run a 10K immediately; the materials feel soft and pliable from the start.

 "Finally, a comfortable shoe that comes in a wide width that actually feels wide!"